AnzZamAdl/user-role-app--crub-jpa-spring-boot/README.md

 4. Include basic security.
 5. Test cases:  Include Junit Test cases for all the layers.
 Build:  Create the Maven configuration to bundle as a Jar.

+Note: For basic authentication use username: username password: password